computing-culture/essays/cards-in-lab.md

 | Radeon X1650              | DX9                 | ◐   | ◐   | ◐   | ◐   | ◐   | ●   |
 | Radeon HD 3650            | DX9                 | ◐   | ◐   | ◐   | ◐   | ◐   | ●   |

-Note1: Some cards are technically exceptional for having multiple driver sets each targeting different DX versions
+Note1: Some cards are technically exceptional for having multiple driver sets targeting different DX versions
-Note2: Some cards are anomalies in only targeting DX versions that they do fully implement in hardware
+Note2: Some cards do not target a DX version that they fully implement in hardware

 ## Citation